 We recognize all of our derivative instruments as either assets or liabilities at fair value.
 The accounting for changes in the fair value (i.e., gains or losses) of a derivative instrument depends on whether it has been designated, and is effective, as a hedge and further, on the type of hedging relationship.
-For those derivative instruments that are designated and qualify as hedging instrument, based upon the exposure being hedged, as a fair value hedge, cash flow hedge or a hedge of a net investment in a foreign operation.
+For those derivative instruments that are designated and qualify as hedging instruments, we designate the hedging instrument, based upon the exposure being hedged, as a fair value hedge, cash flow hedge or a hedge of a net investment in a foreign operation.
 Gains and losses related to a hedge are either recognized in earnings immediately to offset the gain or loss on the hedged item or are deferred and reported as a component of Accumulated other comprehensive earnings (loss) and subsequently recognized in earnings when the hedged item affects earnings.
-The change in fair value method, is recognized in earnings immediately.
+The change in fair value of the ineffective portion of a financial instrument that has been designated as a hedge, determined using the change in fair value method, is recognized in earnings immediately.
 The gain or loss related to derivative financial instruments that are not designated as hedges is recognized immediately in earnings.